 The WIAA began sponsoring a tournament program in girls hockey in 2001-02.
 Initially, six schools sponsored the sport as an interscholastic activity.
-In 2011, the number of programs increased to 33 and is now at 28.
+Since is inception, girls hockey grew to as many as 33 programs sponsoring the sport.

 The qualifiers of the first tournament were Hudson, Viroqua/Cornerstone Christian/Westby/Youth Initiative, Fond du Lac/Waupun and Onalaska.

-The Mosinee co-op program with D.C.
-Everest, and Wausau East and West won the 2008 championship.
-The 2012 and 2017 championship were won by the same group of schools but was identified as the D.C.
+The Mosinee and D.C.
+Everest co-op program that included Wausau East and West won the 2008 championship.
+The 2012 and 2017 championships were won by the same group of schools but was identified D.C.
 Everest as the host school of the co-op.
 Two different configurations of the River Falls co-op program won three straight titles from 2009-2011.

-The Mosinee co-op, renamed the D.C.
-Everest co-op in 2012, has nine appearances before another configuration of the co-op emerged as a different entry on the list that added three more appearances.
+The Mosinee and D.C.
+Everest co-ops have nine appearances before another configuration of the co-op emerged as a different entry on the list that added three more appearances.
 Onalaska participated in six of the State Tournaments with an additional four appearances as various co-op programs.
-The Fond du Lac/Waupun co-op has been to eight State Tournaments, but the addition of additional schools to the co-op have created four separate listings of programs that have qualified.
+The Fond du Lac/Waupun co-op has been to eight State Tournaments, but the addition of other schools to the co-op have created four separate listings of programs that have qualified.
 Four versions of the University School of Milwaukee have combined for five appearances.
 Superior has qualified for four State Tournaments.
 Hudson, the Sun Prairie co-op and three River Falls co-op combinations have qualified four times.

 The D.C.
 Everest co-op and three versions of the Fond du Lac co-op have won the most games at State with seven.
 River Falls versions of a co-op have won the second most games in State Tournament competition with six.
 Hudson has won five games at State.
 Thirty-six different programs, including all variations of co-op programs, have qualified for the State Tournament.